 I read here that 7018 must be kept dry to be effective.
 I do have a Phoenix dry rod oven off ebay.

+Is this temperature required, or will lower work for redrying the rod?
 If the rod is dry, is the flux less prone to flaking?

 It is highly unlikely that you are welding critical material that requires E

 7018 if you are buying rod from Home Depot.
 If you are welding low alloy steel over quarter inch thick it then becomes important.
 Just store your rod dry and you are fine for most applications.
 Once the electrode is damp the flux will flake off with simple handling.
 If it is that moist then the rod is often thrown away rather than salvaged.
 Welding codes often require heating in an oven before the electrode is used fresh out of the sealed container.
 Some shops I have worked in require that you do not take out more than one hour's worth at a time.
 Other shops just require fresh rod before and after lunch.
 My guess is that ninety percent of e 7018 is used in non critical applications. all that is needed is dry rod rather than fresh out of the oven.
 Randy

 If you are welding to a code like AWS D1.1, unless the 7018 came out of a hermetically sealed container, you have to dry it before using it.
 The boxes at Home Depot are not hermetically sealed.
 The flux will absorb moisture from the atmosphere even though there is plastic wrap around the box.
 The moisture will result in increased probability of porosity, hydrogen embrittlement, etc. in the weld.
 If you aren't welding to code, it is up to you.
 It may or may not make a significant difference in the weld.
 I would consider it unwise to ignore the manufacturer's instructions welding anything to which liability might attach, like a trailer hitch.
 FWIW I have seen successful bend tests done on welds made with 7018 that came of non-hermetically sealed containers of dubious history.